IDEALLab/OptimizingDiffusionSciTech2024/README.md

 Provides the RANS-optimized airfoil dataset mentioned in the paper.
 The dataset is stored in .pkl files in the `data` folder.
 Alternatively, you can use only the optimized airfoils and associated performance values in the 'data\optimized_data' folder (read the readme in that folder for more information).To be updated with more processed data and examples as needed.

-Contact cdiniz@umd.edu for any questions.
+Contact cdiniz@ethz.ch for any questions.

 Please cite the paper if you use this dataset in your research: